Lygia Clark: Art therapy

 Lygia Clark's sensory objects, also referred to as relational objects, contributed to the therapeutic and artistic process for patients that explored the inner and outer world.
 Incorporating her prior practices of the empty-full ideology, Clark's later work focused less on making the objects and more on facilitating an environment in which participants could realize their reality through the objects.

 Clark's techniques in the 1970s sprouted art practices that were rooted in therapy and group healing.
 Her relational objects from experiments and workshops granted participants an experience to explore the self as part of a collective through their intentional actions and senses.

 Art critic Guy Brett observed that Clark "produced many devices to dissolve the visual sense into an awareness of the body."
-Clark's later works focused heavily on the unconscious senses: touch, hearing and smell.
+Clark's later works focused heavily on the unconscious senses: touch, hearing, and smell.
 In her 1966 work, Breathe With Me, Clark formed a rubber tube into a circle and invited participants to hold the tube next to their ear.
 The participants could hear the sound of air entering and exiting the tube, which produced an individual sensory experience for each participant.

 One of Clark's inspirations for rejuvenation and healing in art was derived from Michel Sapir, a psychoanalyst who placed a focus on verbal and physical input that directly influenced patients and their thoughts.
 With time to practice the craft, Clark eventually incorporated her own technique into her work by producing sensational constructs consisting of everyday materials.

 Pedra e Ar (1966) marked Clark's initial sensorial object, emerging the same year that she was injured in a road accident.
 In this work, the plastic bag in which she was instructed to fasten to her broken hand was repurposed with a pebble and a band to produce a form of personal treatment.
-The action of compressing the air-packed bag between controlled hands simulated the rhythms of the natural body and its heart beat, producing a healing process that Clark herself would utilize to recover from trauma.
+The action of compressing the air-packed bag between controlled hands simulated the rhythms of the natural body and its heartbeat, producing a healing process that Clark herself would utilize to recover from trauma.
 By activating and managing objects, Clark's artistic roots intersected with a therapeutic approach that investigated the self in relation to others and the external world.

 Objects of common material akin to Pedra e Ar would continue to bloom throughout her career and encourage participation and interaction from viewers to influence the pieces.
 In another work, dubbed Rede de Elásticos (1974), observers joined Clark in constructing a sprawling, interconnected net.
 When complete, the massive object was then cast over its makers, all of whom stretched their limbs to the sky to manipulate the net's shape and presence.
 Through the elastic material, individuals became a collective body of both varied and shared movements.
 Clark's practices such as these worked to further connect spectators to interactive artworks, with efforts shifting toward the realization of self-discovery, body awareness, and personal perspective.